Why Are Employers Not Calling Me Back? (Part 1)

 So What Can I Do?

-Make sure you resume is up to date and making the most of the space by arranging your highlights and key qualifications at the top.
-Your contact information is not as important as what you have to offer, if a recruiter wants to contact you they will read around your resume.
-Also have someone look it over to ensure that it looks clean and professional.
+Make sure your resume is up to date and making the most of the space by arranging your highlights and key qualifications at the top.
+Your contact information is not as important as what you have to offer, if a recruiter wants to contact you they will read your resume.
+Also, have someone look it over to ensure that it looks clean and professional.
 Elarie Consulting offers resume review for free, which includes going over the areas for improvement.
 I cannot stress this enough, as knowing is half the battle.

 It's also time for you to begin reaching out to find those hiring managers or recruiters responsible for the interviews.
 If nothing else it will put you on their radar for future opportunities as well.
 Just make sure that when you call, you are ready to answer questions about yourself, including your experience and where you see yourself in 5 years!